dennisphan/DU-Boot-Camp---Data-Analytics/Analysis projects/01 Crowdfunding Analysis proj/Written Report.md

-# FACTORS OF A SUCCESSFUL KICKSTARTER PROJECT
+# FACTORS OF SUCCESSFUL KICKSTARTER PROJECTS

 ## Overview of Project